facilityregistry/facilityregistry.github.com/_posts/2012-1-9-http-response-codes.md

 Error responses are simply returning [standard HTTP error codes](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) along with some additional information:

 * The error code is sent back as a status header,
-* The body includes an object describing both the code and message (for debugging and/or display purposes),
+* The body includes an object describing both the code and OPTIONALLY the message

 For example, for a call with when the resource is not found: